MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing-part3-allocation-fulfillment-purchasing.md

 ### Purchase orders created from back orders

 For a purchase order created from a back order, use the Back-Ordered Items Received report to determine which back orders can be transferred to orders or invoices.
 After you transfer the back order to an order or invoice, you must manually allocate and fulfill the items on the new order or invoice.
-For more information, see *Printing the Back-Ordered Items Received report* on page 167 and *Chapter 27, “Transferring documents.”*
+For more information, see [Printing the Back-Ordered Items Received report](#printing-the-back-ordered-items-received-report) and [Chapter 27: Transferring documents](sales-order-processing-part4-transaction-activity.md#chapter-27-transferring-documents).

 ### Printing the Back-Ordered Items Received report